dennuguyen/desn1000-teaching/lab03/lab03.md

         - Remember `Vin` means INTO the controller.
     - Using an external battery connected to the power jack.
     - If any of these are connected simultaneously then the UNO will figure out which one to use automatically (don't worry about it).
-- Make sure you only supply between 6-20 DC V of power.
+- Make sure you only supply between `6-12 DC V` of power.
     - Going under means your pins might not be powered and you have instability (on/off/on/off).
     - Going over means you might fry your controller.
     - You can check this using a multimeter.